These Smoked Gouda & Chive Scones come together in just minutes, make the house smell amazing, have great texture, and are SO tasty!

 However, it really is the best for making scones.
 So, I just measure 2 teaspoon of lemon juice into your measuring cup, and top with milk to the 1 cup line.

 You'll want to let it sit a few minutes before using.

 How to Make Smoked Gouda & Chive Scones

 Preheat oven, Line baking sheet with parchment paper.

 In a large bowl, combine flour, baking powder, sugar, salt, garlic powder, smoked paprika, and chives.

-Chop 6 Tbsp of chilled butter into small cubes, reserve the remaining 2 Tbsp.
+Chop 6 tablespoon of chilled butter into small cubes, reserve the remaining 2 Tbsp.